 Another cooperative gallery of 14 unique local artists, this gallery is also provides support for community art events including Third Thursday ArtWalks, the Adirondack Plein Air Festival, and the Saranac Lake Studio Tours.
 Come take a peek at the Artists Guild, and grab a little piece of Adirondack art to take with you when you leave.

 This 1930’s industrial warehouse has been fully transformed into a non-profit community arts center and performance space.
 Hosting well known artists, musicians, events, and workshops year-round, you’re sure to find a fun and fascinating event coming up on the BluSeed Studios calendar.
+Of particular interest to artists in the know, is "Shop the Blue", their art supply thrift store, available during regular operational hours.

 For the music lovers